ellis-burgess/top-projects/README.md

 My first step in creating this project was to make as close a copy as I could of the example provided (visible in "target-images").
 I found myself fairly confident throughout that stage.
 I found myself using divs more than I had in previous projects, in order to more efficiently manipulate the page layout using Flex.
 I've also primarily used classes, only using id's for sections on the page that I want to be able to link to in the header.
 I'm still not entirely sure when to use one over the other.

-Links are now functional, although buttons are not.
-Still, they look good!
+Links are now functional as anchor tags, and although buttons don't do anything, they change to a pointer and invert colours on hover.
 I've also updated the colour palette - I tried to create my own, but failed to find a result I liked.
 In the end, I edited the hue, brightness, and saturation of the existing colour palette using an online tool.
 I thought about adding a favicon, but couldn't think of what might work, so left it blank in the end.

+I read about a way to fix anchor links with a fixed header - to add padding on top, and then a negative margin of the same amount.
+Now the `#information` and `#register` anchor links jump to the right spot on the page, which is a nice feeling!

 ## Image Attributions